mhusm/xd-analytics/README.md

 ![Screenshot of XD-Analytics](screenshots/overview.png)

 ## About this Project
 XD-Analytics is under development at the [Globis Group at ETH Zürich](https://globis.ethz.ch).
 The project is coordinated by [Maria Husmann](https://globis.ethz.ch/#!/person/maria-husmann/).
 [Nicola Marcacci Rossi](https://github.com/nicolamr) has contributed to XD-Analytics.
+An associated paper with the title *Usage Analysis of Cross-Device Web Applications* was presented at the 5th ACM Intl.
+Symposium on Pervasive Displays (PerDis 2016) and can be found in the [ACM digital library](http://dl.acm.org/citation.cfm?id=2915017&CFID=634558376).